-The work was carried out by the Cyprus Transmission Supply Operator which also took the opportunity to upgrade equipment at the Kolossi sub-station, the original point from where RAF Akrotiri’s electricity comes.
+The work was carried out by the Cyprus Transmission Supply Operator which also took the opportunity to upgrade equipment at the Kolossi sub-station, the original point from which RAF Akrotiri’s electricity comes.
 This was essential to help reduce risks of future power failures.

 As with all projects, there were challenges!
 Not least of all a 1950s cobbled road that ran the entire length of the cable trench from Kolossi to RAF Akrotiri!
 The team worked alongside Ramboll, our Principal Service Provider, to identify design changes to the cable trench and structure to ensure that the trenching and cable process remained on schedule.
 Our biggest challenge was the theft of the contractor’s traffic lights and the indifferent approach to red lights adopted by the drivers in Cyprus!